WorldFamousElectronics/PulseSensorPlayground/README.md

 # [PulseSensor.com](https://pulsesensor.com) Playground

-A collection of the most popular and useful applicaton of PulseSensor and Arduino.
+A collection of code demo'ing the most popular uses of PulseSensor and Arduino.
 Use this code to get started quickly.
-Or contribute your own code.
+Your code contributions are welcome.

 ## Playground Projects